Have you hear about new rising star called Japandi interior design?

 - Monotone design patterns are the best (for upholstery).
 Remember less is more!

 - As far as the color, I would search threw natural color palette and find shades that don’t stand out.
-Yet free is quite popular in both designs so dont be afraid to use it.

 - Japandi interior style focuses on having one or two staple pieces in a room and then keeping the rest of the room minimalistic.
 You may want to outline what you want to have emphasized in each room.
 This items could be table in the dining room, a sofa in the living room, your bed and bedside tables in your bedroom.
 The possibilities are endless.